 The Office of Student Life offers services, programs, and activities designed to enhance the student experience at TTUHSC and foster both academic excellence and personal growth.
+Additionally, international students can find support for academic and cultural adjustment and opportunities for involvement in the University community.

-Student Life support services include:
+Student Life Resources: